 I will give the contexts in a chronological order, but only give details of those that have not previously been noted specifically.
 The contexts are:

-The third and fourth contexts are book VIII and book IX respectively of a rewriting of Bower’s Scotichronicon, completed in 1461.
-It is known as the ‘Book of Pluscarden’ because a manuscript of this work was referred to by George Buchanan in his history of Scotland (published in 1582) as the book of Pluscarden priory.
+The third context is book VIII of a rewriting of Bower’s Scotichronicon, completed in 1461.
+It is known as the ‘Book of Pluscarden’ because a manuscript of this work was referred to by George Buchanan in his history of Scotland (published in 1582) as the book of Plucarden priory.
 Unfortunately the author has not yet been convincingly identified.
-In book VIII of the work he added a copy of the Declaration of Arbroath, probably from a copy of the dossier (i.e. the first context), into the copy of other documents from the dossier that Bower had placed in the year 1301.
+In book VIII of the work he added a copy of the Declaration of Arbroath, probably from a copy of the dossier (i.e., the first context), into the copy of other documents from the dossier that Bower had placed in the year 1301.

-The fifth context takes us back to Bower, but not to his Scotichronicon.
-While he was working on his Scotichronicon in the 1440s, he also produced another large-scale account of Scottish history, divided into smaller books and with a greater chronological consistency than Scotichronicon itself.
+The fifth context (which I will call ‘Bower’s 40-book work and its derivatives’) takes us back to Bower, but not to his Scotichronicon.
+While he was working on his Scotichronicon in the 1440s, he also produced another large-scale account of Scottish history, divided into 40 smaller books and with a greater chronological consistency than Scotichronicon itself.
 It has never been published.
 The only near-complete manuscript is known as the ‘Book of Coupar Angus’ because its first known owner was Coupar Angus Abbey.
 Here the Declaration of Arbroath is found in the course of the account of 1320.